Visit the School of Diplomacy and International Relations

 Schedule an Appointment at the School of Diplomacy

 If you would like to meet with us at the School, appointments are scheduled on a first come first serve basis.
-To arrange an appointment, prospective undergraduate students should contact Dr. Ursula Sanjamino, Associate Dean at email@example.com.
-Prospective graduate students should contact Daniel Kristo, Director of Graduate Admissions at firstname.lastname@example.org.
+To arrange an appointment, prospective undergraduate students should contact Dr. Ursula Sanjamino, Associate Dean at DiplomacyUG@shu.edu.
+Prospective graduate students should contact Daniel Kristo, Assistant Dean of Graduate Enrollment Management at email@example.com.

 Tour the Seton Hall University Campus